knowthelist/knowthelist/README.md

 It can be compiled to a .app bundle, suitable for placing in /Applications.
 Compiling is incredibly easy using [Homebrew](http://brew.sh).
 Just run this command:

+    $ cp ./dist/knowthelist.rb /usr/local/Library/Formula
     $ brew install knowthelist

 And you're done.

-Until knowthelist is available in the brew repo, copy the formula by hand:

-    $ cp ./dist/knowthelist.rb /usr/local/Library/Formula
+An icon for "knowthelist" should now be in your main OSX Applications list, ready to launch.

 Install packages: